 Westbrook Avenue and Brook Road

-Richmond and Henrico County, Virginia
+Richmond (City) and Henrico County, Virginia

-The first fully-enclosed shopping complex in the "Old Dominion", Greater Roanoke's CROSSROADS MALL, was dedicated in July 1961.
+The first fully-enclosed shopping complex in the "Old Dominion," Greater Roanoke's CROSSROADS MALL, was dedicated in July 1961.
 One month later, construction commenced on Richmond's AZALEA MALL.
 The complex was being built on a 48-acre parcel, located 4.1 miles northwest of the Virginia State House.
 The mall site straddled the corporation line of the independent city of Richmond and Henrico ["hen-riy-ko"] County.

 News concerning the abandoned mall site surfaced in February 2014.
 Dewberry Capital released tentative details about AZALEA SQUARE, now envisaged as a mixed-use complex.
-The "upscale open-air" development was to include an (84,000 square foot) Martin's Food Market, an additional 316,000 square feet of retail, and up to 1,000 residential units.
+The "upscale open-air" development was to include a Martin's Food Market, an additional 316,000 square feet of retail, and up to 1,000 residential units.
+These plans eventually fell through.

 Sources: